electro-cute-angels/informatic-flows/blender-bone-camera-spawner/README.md

 - If the panel doesn't appear, ensure an armature is selected in the viewport
 - If cameras seem too close or too far from bones, adjust the Camera Distance value
 - For small armatures, you might need to reduce the camera's clip start value
-- For first-person views that appear flipped, try changing the attachment point

 ## Possible Use Cases / Workflows
+- [Rigging] Test bone constraints and IK chains from optimal viewpoints
-- [Animation] Create dramatic camera angles for character animations
+- [Animation] Spawn dramatic camera angles
 - [Rendering] Set up multiple camera views for batch rendering
-- [Mocap] Visualize motion capture data from different perspectives
+- [MoCap] Visualize motion capture data from different perspectives
-- [Rigging] Test bone constraints and IK chains from optimal viewpoints

 ## License
-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+**This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.**
----

 electro-cute-angels ❦